Shimp cocktails have been a staple dish in Las Vegas for a long time, and historically, have been offered at rock-bottom prices.

 Famously, Du-Par’s at Golden Gate served a delicious and inexpensive shrimp cocktail for decades before closing in 2017.
 Since the closure, many have been left wondering where a cheap shrimp cocktail can still be found in Vegas.

-I took it upon myself recently to sniff out the remaining affordable shrimp cocktail options in town, with one being as low as $2.
+I took it upon myself recently to sniff out the remaining affordable shrimp cocktail options in town – One costing just $2!

 On Fremont Street